franzyellow/Multimodal-Communication-Project-Materials/README.md

 # The full collection of project materials
 All materials for the "Multiscale Dynamics of Multimodal Communication" project in June, 2024 are uploaded here.
+The final report of the project: [Final Report](Final%20Report%20-%20Multimodal%20Communication%20Modeling.pdf)

 **Contributors**: Kira Miller, Lorenz Hornung and Yunchong Huang.